msouvatdy/diverse-ansible-roles/README.md

 # Test the project

 ## Creating the environment
-In order to test all my ansible roles, here is how I setup my environment First, I am using VirtualBox in version 7.0.6 r155176 and vagrant in version 2.3.4
+In order to test all my ansible roles, here is how I setup my environment.
+First, I am using VirtualBox in version 7.0.6 r155176 and vagrant in version 2.3.4 .

 Here is my Vagrantfile
 ```bash